evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 Two different screen setups are available on the Ford F150 Lightning Extended Range.

 The standard layout has the following configuration.
-The  screen uicontrols.screen.location. is 12 inches large.
-The  screen uicontrols.screen.location. is 12 inches large.
+The  screen behind the steering wheel integrated into the dashboard is 12 inches large.
+The  screen on the dashboard's center  is 12 inches large.

 The optional  layout has the following configuration.
-The  screen uicontrols.screen.location. is 12 inches large.
-The  screen uicontrols.screen.location. is 15 inches large.
+The  screen behind the steering wheel integrated into the dashboard is 12 inches large.
+The  screen on the dashboard's center  is 15,5 inches large.

 <figur>